ameliarw/Chem-308/ftrans.md

 Linear combination of sinusoidal functions
-When you do the fourier transform, you’re looking at linear combinations of sines and cosines You just want to know how much cos and sin of each frequency contributes to the overall function Start with a function in position space and express as a linear combination of fkeikx
+When you do the fourier transform, you’re looking at linear combinations of sines and cosines You just want to know how much cos and sin of each frequency contributes to the overall function

 To be a unitary transformation - keep the same length of the original vector, scaling The (1/sqrt(2pi)) is to scale the transformation properly